 - What tests, procedures, and drug dosages will participants be subjected to?

 *Participants must be fully aware of this important information, so there aren’t any surprises or misunderstandings once the clinical trial starts.

 QLMRC understands sponsors’ need to recruit a diverse audience of participants for many of their studies.
 To aid in that regard, we have cemented relationships with and made substantial forays into:

 - Local medical colleges

 - Local non-profits

-In addition, Quality of Life Research and Quality of Life Medical Center are co-located sister companies, which means we are able to draw from our base of more than 6,000 patients and a fresh recruiting database of more than 3,000 participants.
+In addition, Quality of Life Research and Quality of Life Medical Center are sister companies that share the same location.
+We can draw from our base of more than 6,000 patients and a new recruiting database of more than 3,000 participants.